danrpts/dlist/README.md

   Removes the node between the `left` and `right` nodes.
 If left and right are not supplied: then `remove` will try to delete the node at the cursor position, but if no cursor is defined it will delete the last node.
 Returns the removed node.

 ### append(element)
   Inserts the `element` as a new node at the head of the list by delegating to the `insert` method.
+Returns `this`.

 ### prepend(element)
   Inserts the `element` as a new node at the tail of the list by delegating to the `insert` method.
+Returns `this`.

 ### each(callback[, thisArg])
   For each node in the list execute `callback` once.
 The callback is invoked with the arguments `element, index, node` in that order.
 Supply an optional `thisArg` to bind context, otherwise undefined will be used.
 Returns `this`.